commercelayer/commercelayer-docs-api/resources/sku_options/delete_sku_option.md

 ---
-description: How to delete an existing SKU via API
+description: How to delete an existing sku option via API
 ---

-# Delete an SKU
+# Delete a sku option

-To delete an SKU, send a `DELETE` request to the `/api/sku_options/:id` endpoint, where `id` is the id of the SKU that you want to delete.
+To delete a sku option, send a `DELETE` request to the `/api/sku_options/:id` endpoint, where `id` is the id of the sku option that you want to delete.

 {% page-ref page="../../deleting-resources.md" %}